Free Dev Day — June 25 — Virtual

 Continuous Data Pipeline Architecture

 Snowflake supports multiple options for engineering data pipelines.
-In this post we are going to show one of the most efficient ways to implement incremental NRT integration leveraging Snowflake Continuous Data Pipelines.
+In this guide, we'll demonstrate one of the most efficient ways to implement incremental continuous data integration with Snowflake Continuous Data Pipelines.
 Let's take a look at the architecture diagram above to understand how it works.

-Snowflake has a special stream object that tracks all data changes on a table (inserts, updates, and deletes).
-This process is 100% automatic and unlike traditional databases will never impact the speed of data loading.
-The change log from a stream is automatically ‘consumed’ once there is a successfully completed DML operation using the stream object as a source.
+We'll use stream objects to track data inserts into our Landing Zone tables.
+This process is automatic, and unlike a traditional RDBMS, this change-tracking will never impact the speed of data loading.
+The change data captured in a stream is automatically consumed once there is a successfully completed DML operation using the stream object as a source.
+After loading new data into a table, the changes are immediately reflected in the stream showing the delta that requires processing.

-The second component we are going to use is tasks.
-It is a Snowflake managed data processing unit that will wake up on a defined interval (e.g., every 1-2 min), check if there is any data in the associated stream and if so, will run SQL to push it to the Raw Data Vault objects.
-Tasks could be arranged in a tree-like dependency graph, executing child tasks the moment the predecessor finished its part.
+We'll then use tasks.
+Tasks are a powerful way to automate data processing, waking up on a defined schedule (here, every 1 minute), checking for new data in the associated stream, and if so, they execute SQL, pushing into the Raw Vault objects.
+Tasks can be arranged in a tree-like dependency graph, executing child tasks the moment the predecessor finished its part.

-Next step, you assign tasks to one or many virtual warehouses.
-This means you always have enough compute power (XS to 6XL) to deal with any size workload, whilst the multi-cluster virtual warehouse option will automatically scale-out and load balance all the tasks as you introduce more hubs, links and satellites to your vault.
+Following Data Vault best practices for continuous data integration -- loading data in parallel -- we'll use Snowflake’s multi-table insert (MTI) capability in our tasks to populate multiple Raw Vault objects in our Enterprise Memory Zone using a single DML transaction.
+These tasks utilize scalable virtual warehouses, which means we always have enough compute power (from XS to 6XL) to handle any workload, whilst the multi-cluster virtual warehouse option will automatically scale-out and load balance all the tasks as more hubs, links and satellites are introduced.

-Following this approach will result in a hands-off production data pipeline that feeds your Data Vault architecture.
+Following this approach will result in a fully automated, reliable and defensible production data pipeline that powers decisions based on the latest data available.

 Build: Landing Zone, Sample Data and Staging for the Raw Vault